A pandemic pod could help you get through winter, experts say. Here’s how to form one.

 A pod or “quaranteam” should not be thought of as a “casual designation” for a group of people you occasionally enjoy spending time with, Hawkins said.
 “This is really a commitment to a long-term way of navigating in this unusual world and navigating it safely together.”

-This means a pod needs to establish rules and guidelines that all members agree to follow, which should guide their behavior both inside and outside the group.
+This means a pod needs to establish rules and standards that all members agree to follow, which should guide their behavior both inside and outside the group.

 Pods should at least require people to closely adhere to recommendations from the Centers for Disease Control and Prevention and their local public health authority when out in public or engaging with nonmembers, Knight said.
 That could include avoiding extended nonessential social interactions with anyone not in your pod, Cannuscio said.